 Eve Altman is working with the Sydney Jewish Community.
 Eve has been active in the Jewish Youth Movement Habonim Dror, helping facilitate in 2016 a Year 11 Leadership Training Program, and coordinated the 2016 Summer camp.
 In 2017 she was elected Chairperson of Habonim Dror Sydney.
 Eve is currently completing her Bachelor of Political, Economic, and Social Science at the University of Sydney, and is passionate about empowering young people to create change that they wish to see in their own communities.

-Organiser - Training & Intern Coordination (part time) - Natalie Martignago
+Community Organiser - (part time) - Natalie Martignago

 Natalie coordinates the Sydney Alliance 2 Day Foundations Training and the Internship program.

 As a first generation Australian, Natalie became aware of social injustice from a young age after taking an interest in Australia’s treatment of refugees and people seeking asylum.
 Eager to contribute to the community she began volunteering her afternoons with refugee kids settled in Western Sydney, as part of St Vincent De Paul’s SPARK program.
 Having fallen into Sydney Alliance as an intern, she is now devoted to organising Sydney into a city where politics is for the people.
 Natalie has recently graduated from a Social and Political Sciences & International Studies degree at UTS.